-The brake master cylinder is the manual hydraulic pressure part of the brake system.
-The brake master holds hydraulic brake fluid that is used to actuate the brake system.
-Brake fluid flows through brake system components and then to the front brake caliper under pressure to slow the vehicle.
-When a master cylinder fails a low brake pedal is experienced.
-The master cylinder is divide into two separate sections, a primary and secondary pressure system.
-This safety system was created inside the master cylinder: if one half of the brake system fails you will still have the remaining half to help slow the vehicle.
-Inspect for brake fluid leakage around the master cylinder and check for proper fluid level regularly.
-If leakage is present replace master cylinder immediately.
-Common Problems
+The brake master cylinder is the hydraulic pressure part of the brake system which holds brake fluid in a reservoir.
+When you push the brake pedal down the plunger inside the brake master cylinder housing is forced forward which transfers pressurized fluid to the brake calipers or wheel cylinders which then actuates the brake system to slow the car down.
+The master cylinder is divided into two separate sections, a primary and secondary pressure system.
+This safety system was created inside the master cylinder so if one half of the brake system fails the car will still have the remaining half to help slow the vehicle.
+This safety is divided into front or rear brakes.

 The master cylinder is constructed with rubber seals which in time can go bad and allow the brake fluid to bypass internally or leak out from the rear of the master.
 When the brake master goes bad the brake pedal will sink and the brake warning light will come on.
 This condition will greatly decrease the stopping ability of the car.
 Inspect for brake fluid leakage around the master cylinder and check the fluid level regularly.
 If leakage is present replace master cylinder immediately.
 If the master cylinder actuator rod is adjusted to far out it will not allow the brake master plunger to fully return creating residual brake pressure which causes the brakes to lock up and not allow the car to roll.
 There must be 1/16 of an inch or 1.5 mm clearance between the master cylinder and the brake booster or pedal rod.